 Important Dates: r.
 605-562 B.C.

-Claim to Fame: Destroyed the temple of Solomon and started the Babylonian Captivity of the Jews.
+Claim to Fame: Destroyed the temple of Solomon and started the Babylonian Captivity of the Hebrews.

 King Nebuchadnezzar II was the son of Nabopolassar (Belesys, to Hellenistic writers), who came from the Marduk-worshiping Kaldu tribes living in the extreme southern part of Babylonia.
 Nabopolassar started the Chaldean period (626-539 B.C.) by restoring Babylonian independence, following the fall of the Assyrian Empire in 605.
 Nebuchadnezzar was the most famous and important king of the Second Babylonian (or Neo-Babylonian or Chaldean) Empire, which fell to the Persian great king Cyrus the Great in 539 B.C.

 Nebuchadnezzar restored old religious monuments and improved canals, as other Babylonian kings had done.
 He was the first Babylonian king to rule Egypt, and controlled an empire that extended to Lydia, but his best known accomplishment was his palace --- a place used for administrative, religious, ceremonial, as well as residential purposes -- especially the legendary Hanging Gardens of Babylon, one of the 7 wonders of the ancient world.

 "Babylon, too, lies in a plain; and the circuit of its wall is three hundred and eighty-five stadia.
 The thickness of its wall is thirty-two feet; the height thereof between the towers is fifty cubits;9 that of the towers is sixty cubits; and the passage on top of the wall is such that four-horse chariots can easily pass one another; and it is on this account that this and the hanging garden are called one of the Seven Wonders of the World. "